SalishSeaCast/docs/results_server/nowcast-green.rst

              longer western boundary and NO3 from LiveOcean

 18-Apr-2018  Reduce bSi and PON sinking rates                     5.6e-5 m/2      e9a5bc834f46_

+25-Apr-2018  Change rivers climatology PON and DON to be based
+             on model-derived profiles
 ===========  ===================================================  ==============  ==================

 .. _e927e26ebe34: https://bitbucket.org/salishsea/ss-run-sets/commits/e927e26ebe34